EmmaTheFemma/DIYEmma/README.md

 **Sanity**
 1. Enable Preview, so we can preview blog posts before publishing.
 1. Authors - maybe make it specific to gmail?
 Or default to it.
+1. If slug gets changed, add it to redirects.

 ## Getting Started